 Today, I focus primarily on coaching, consulting, and writing, and my forthcoming co-authored book Compassionate Conversations will be available in late spring of 2020 with Shambhala Publications.

-After growing up between London, Hong Kong and Singapore, I am now based in sunny Southern California, where you can find me stretching, dancing, playing on the beach, and always dreaming up new adventures.
+After growing up between London, Hong Kong and Singapore, I am now based in sunny Northern California, where you can find me stretching, dancing, playing on the beach, and always dreaming up new adventures.

 The definitive guide to learning effective skills for engaging in open and honest conversations about divisive issues from three professional mediators.